AppGalleryConnect/agc-HarmonyOS-demos/README.md

-# agc-HarmonyOS-demos
+# agc-Harmony-demos
 [![license](https://img.shields.io/badge/license-Apache--2.0-green)](./LICENCE)

-This repo contains the source code for agc-HarmonyOS-demos, which are developed by the AppGallery Connect team.
+This repo contains the source code for agc-HarmonyOS-demos and agc-OpenHarmony-demos, which are developed by the AppGallery Connect team.

+Note: The /OpenHarmony directory is the demos's directory for OpenHarmony.

 These demos enable access to using specific APIs.
 For more information about demos, and how to use them, see